Wayne Rooney Makes Bold Prediction About Liverpool's Future Under Klopp

 Wayne Rooney believes Liverpool could begin a new period of dominance in the Premier League if Jurgen Klopp remains on board with the Reds.

-Liverpool are currently 22 points clear at the top of the Premier League table and need just two more wins to secure their first top-flight title in 30 years.
+Liverpool are currently flying high at the top of the Premier League table and need just two more wins to secure their first top-flight title in 30 years.

 Rooney, a five-time Premier League winner with Manchester United, believes Klopp can carve out a legacy with Liverpool similar to Alex Ferguson’s time at United if the German chooses to remain at the helm in the future.